symienMoore/remind/README.md

-# reminder ⚡️
+# ⚡️ REmind ⚡️
-## a super task list so you and your friends can keep you accountable
+## a super task list to keep your friends accountable

 ## 😎 upcoming features
 - make reminders draggable